NABU

 Read

-"Greening Ports"-side-event during IAPH World-Ports Congress in Hamburg
+"Greening Ports"- side event during IAPH World Ports Congress in Hamburg

-NABU-interim statement on "Clean Air in Ports": further environmental impacts from ports
+NABU interim statement on "Clean Air in Ports"

-Since many years NABU works on the consequences of poor air quality from ships and in ports.
-Over a three year period NABU conducted the EU LIFE+ project „Clean Air in Ports“.
-The just finished manual “Clean Air in Ports” will be presented during the conference.
+NABU has worked for many years on the consequences of poor air quality from ships and in ports.
+Over a three year period, NABU conducted the EU LIFE+ project “Clean Air in Ports“ and now presents the finished manual on this topic.

 On June 1st the conference "Greening Ports" will take place in the premises of NABU Hamburg.
 Since many years NABU works on the consequences of poor air quality from ships and in ports.
 Over a three year period NABU conducted the EU LIFE+ project „Clean Air in Ports“: At six conferences in European port cities stakeholders and experts from the maritime and port community learned about, presented and discussed the matter of air pollution in ports.
 A comprehensive manual was compiled that, amongst other things, lists several examples from European and international ports to reduce air emissions.
 The just finished manual "Clean Air in Ports" will be presented during the conference.